For the people

 - Standing Committee on Justice and Community Safety

 - Contact: LACommitteeJCS@parliament.act.gov.au

-- Standing Committee on Planning and Urban Renewal
+- Standing Committee on Planning, Transport and City Services

 - Standing Committee on Public Accounts